5 Solutions for Eradicating Eurasian Milfoil

 Due to the early season nature of the growth, as well as the speed at which it propagates, the Eurasian Milfoil often crowds out native plants and can create a big problem for recreational water use such as boating, swimming, and fishing.

-There are multiple ways of coping with the Eurasian Milfoil.
+There are 5 good ways of coping with the Eurasian Milfoil.

 Please feel free to email me or post questions you may have and I will respond accordingly.